 Categories: Financial Analysis

-[This article elucidates methods and techniques used in the analysis of profit and loss statements, the Format of the operative statement, the meaning of gross profit, operating profit and net profit, depreciation, amortization, etc.]
+[This article elucidates methods and techniques used to analyze profit and loss statements, the Format of the operative statement, the meaning of gross profit, operating profit and net profit, depreciation, amortization, etc.]

 The detailed financial statement which summarises all the income/revenue and all the expenses on earning of revenues is called a ‘Profit & Loss statement’ or ‘Income Statement’ or Income Summary.
 The profit or loss, brought about by operations during the period of two balance sheets and retained profit thereon, is responsible for an increase or decrease in the owner’s equity in the business.
 Naturally, all the stakeholders of a business including the lenders are interested in the analysis of profit and loss statements.
 Gross Profit, Operating Profit, Net, Profit before Tax/Loss, Net Profit/Loss after tax, depreciation & Provision for expenses profit are the important components of Profit and Loss Accounts.
 The bankers along with other stakeholders- holders study the trends of all the above components and infer the performance of the company.
-By comparison of Profit & Loss statements corresponding to periods of previous years gives us fare idea of an increase or decrease in sales, increase or decrease in manufacturing cost, increase or decrease in overhead charges, financing charges, etc.
+By comparison of Profit & Loss statements corresponding to periods of previous years gives us a fair idea of an increase or decrease in sales, increase or decrease in manufacturing cost, increase or decrease in overhead charges, financing charges, etc.

 What is a profit and loss (P&L) statement?

 Let us first understand what a P&L statement is.
 The profit & Loss statement is prepared in a T format.
 The contents of revenues earned are listed on the right-hand side of T and all the expense contents are listed on the left-hand side of T. The listing of contents is done in such a method that is fairly easy to summarise.
 The right-hand side is referred to as the credit (Cr.) side and the left-hand side is referred to as the ‘debit’ (Dr.) side.
 It is a common practice to present the revenue and expenses in the summarised format and the details are attached to schedules.
-However, the method of presentation of the profit and loss account does not alter the end result.
+However, the method of presentation of the profit and loss account does not alter the result.

-How did ‘Gross Profit, ‘Operating Profit’ and ‘Net profit’ arrive?
+How did ‘Gross Profit, ‘Operating Profit’ and ‘Net Profit’ arrive?

 Cost of sales (COS) = (Cost of Production (COP) + Opening stock of finished goods-Closing stock of finished goods).
 [Note that the banker’s concept of cost of sales is different from the approach of cost accountancy.
 In cost accountancy, selling, and administrative expenses are also included in the cost of sales.]